Ways that you can help your child progress and learn.

 Home Learning Expectations

-Each week children independently choose two books from the ‘Nursery Library’ to bring home.
-Please share these books and any others you may have at home, with your child.
+Each week children will independently choose one book from the ‘Nursery Library’ to bring home.
+Please share this book and any others you may have at home, with your child.

 Jolly Phonics at Hartburn Nursery

 In Nursery, we teach a new sound, song and action each week.
 The JP story, song and action are uploaded to SEESAW for you to share at home.

 Please read the story, teach the action and remind children of the correct pronunciation of the sound.
 As part of our learning, we make a collection of objects, fruit and animals that begin with the sound.
 This would be a great challenge to develop phonics fun at home.